Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Mathematical derivation of the power factor for the CEMS harvester

 In conserved incompressible flow without a force, there is no change in velocity.
 By Euler's theorem, the infinitesimal velocity change from an infinitessimal force is:

 where the 1-D mass flux is defined as:

-In the end, the constant density will be irrelevant but we leave it represented as $\rho$.
-From start to finish, an initial flow $\hat{m} = \rho S v_{in}$ of cross-section $S$ with velocity $v_{in}$ is conserved everywhere by expanding in cross-section inversely as the velocity slows.
-However, when it expands beyond the harvester's boundary cross-section $S$, only the portion of this flow resident within harvester's cross-section can receive a back-force and transfer Power (work).
-This portion of the flux $\hat{m}_{inside}$ is thus a function of the position-dependent velocity:
+In incompressible flow, the density $\rho$ is simply constant scaling factor.
+Also due to incompressibility, the mass flux $\hat{m}$ in the intercepted wind is conserved at every plane transverse to the axis from start to finish.
+Thus a flow $\hat{m} = \rho S v_{in}$ at an inlet with cross-section $S$ with velocity $v_{in}$ subsequently requires expanding the wind cross-section inversely as the velocity changes along the harvester axis to remain constant.
+However, when it expands beyond the harvester's physical boundary cross-section $S$, only the portion of this mass flow resident within harvester's cross-section can receive a back-force and transfer Power (work).
+This interior portion of the flux $\hat{m}_{inside}$ is thus a function of the axial position-dependent velocity:

 The power needed for a change in the flux velocity is the force times velocity.

 thus the infinitesimal power creating a infinitesimal velocity change is

 Where we have substituted in the velocity-dependent mass flux in the last step.
 Next we integrate the power expression over $\mathit{d}v$ from the inlet velocity $v_{in} $ to the exit velocity $v_{out}$ giving.